ibragins/automation-scripts/README.md

 __Usage:__ Just run the script, no parameters required.
 _____________________
 + __geturl__
-It will bring you back OSP console URL
+It will bring you back OSP console URL and Tackle OR MTA console URL
 __Usage:__ Just run the script, no parameters required.
 _____________________
 + __geturl-mtv__